 In no way is that all bad.
-But it is a new world, this Attention Age, where products and services are provided to you for free because marketers want to know about you and what they can sell to you — via advertising or other sometimes intrusive, sometimes helpful, playful, charming and collaborative.
+But it is a new world, this Attention Age, where products and services are provided to you for free because marketers want to know about you and what they can sell to you — via advertising or other services that are sometimes intrusive . . . sometimes helpful, playful, charming and collaborative.

-UDEX.ORG is a place at the intersection of the cross currents of identity and privacy on th web.
+UDEX.ORG is a place at the intersection of the cross currents of identity and privacy on the web.
 It is an initiative of the Information Trust Exchange Governing Association.

-As our first project, we are bulding a service that will allow you — the public — to share information about your interests, and receive information and messages with the confidence that your personal information — your name, your address, your phone number, maybe even your email address — are not being shared anywhere you don’t know about.
+As one project, ITEGA is encouraging the bulding of a service that will allow you — the public — to share information about your interests, and receive information and messages with the confidence that your personal information — your name, your address, your phone number, maybe even your email address — are not being shared anywhere you don’t know about.

 - Customer proflle network — specification